 Culture of Support

 CU students lead full lives, and we recognize the importance of providing access to a wide range of supports, from academics, employment, family and emergency services.
-College Unbound offers comprehensive and systematic support to help students stay in their degree program, graduate, and keep moving forwards.
-We integrate these supports into the curriculum as well as making supplemental support available the need arises.
+College Unbound offers comprehensive and systematic support to help students stay in their degree program, graduate, and keep moving forward.
+We integrate these supports into the curriculum as well as making supplemental support available as the need arises.

 Two essential supports are available to all students free of charge at CU’s weekly cohort meetings:

 - Dinner: At every weekly gathering for class expect a hot meal on us.